 Wages and Benefits

-The new labor law introduces a minimum wage, clear overtime provisions, and protections around end-of-service gratuity.
+The new labor law brings in the minimum wage, explicit overtime compensation, and the safeguarding of end-of-service gratuity.

 Minimum Wage

-• Basic wage implementation: The law has introduced a minimum wage of AED 1,600 per month for private sector employees.
+- Basic wage implementation: The legislation has come up with a minimum wage of AED 1,600 every month in relation to employees of the private sector.

-• Wage security: This guarantees a basic standard of living for workers and ensures that they are not exploited with unfair pay.
+- Wage security: This would ensure a minimum standard of living amongst the workers, and they are not be exploited through unfair remuneration.

 Overtime Pay